Escape of a Sticky Particle: Simulating an adsorbing boundary condition

 \subsection{An example Matlab code}

-Below we supply an example Matlab code for simulating the escape of a diffusing particle from an interval with an adsorbing boundary at $0$, and an absorbing boundary at $H$ (see Fig. 2 of the main text).
+Below we supply an example Matlab code for simulating the escape of a diffusing particle from an interval with an adsorbing boundary at $0$, and an absorbing boundary at $H$ (see Fig. \ref{fig:scheme_1D}).
 The simulation output is the escape time.
-In fact, we have used this code to simulate data shown in Fig. 3 and Fig. 4 of the main text.
+In fact, we have used this code to simulate data shown in Fig. \ref{fig:PDFfigure} and Fig. \ref{fig:Error}.
 Green text denotes commentary, as we supply a short explanation of each simulation step.
 Note that we do not claim that the following code is of optimal performance. \\

 function escape = ExampleFunction(ka, kd, H, D, z0,epsilon, dt,tmax) \\